-Property, plant and equipment
+(e) Property, plant and equipment

-Leasehold land and buildings held for own use are stated in the statement of financial position at their revalued amount, being their fair value at the date of the revaluation less any subsequent accumulated depreciation and impairment losses.
+The building component of owner-occupied leasehold properties is stated at valuation less accumulated depreciation.
 Revaluations are performed with sufficient regularity to ensure that the carrying amount does not differ materially from that which would be determined using fair values at the end of the reporting period.
 Increases in value arising on revaluation are recognised in other comprehensive income and accumulated in equity under the heading of property revaluation reserve.
 Decreases in value arising on revaluation are first offset against increases on earlier valuations in respect of the same property and thereafter recognised in profit or loss.
 Any subsequent increases are recognised in profit or loss up to the amount previously charged and thereafter to the property revaluation reserve.